Last places

 Fourth day

-It’s time for a day trip: we leave the city and cycle along the coast, with the sea breeze at our backs, heading toward Klampenborg.
-Our first stop is the Dyrehaven Nature Reserve, a vast forest of ancient oak trees that is home to over 2,000 deer and fallow deer: a true spectacle of nature!
-In the afternoon, we dive into the past (and into fun!) with a visit to Bakken, the world’s oldest amusement park, where wooden roller coasters still await those seeking an adrenaline rush.
-And to wrap up the day, relaxation in true Danish style: we can choose between a dip in the Øresund, the grassy beach at Charlottenlund, or the golden sands of Bellevue Beach.
+It's time for a day trip: we leave the city and cycle along the coast, accompanied by the sea breeze, heading towards Klampenborg.
+Our first stop is the Dyrehaven nature reserve, a huge forest of ancient oak trees that is home to over 2,000 deer and fallow deer: a true spectacle of nature!
+In the afternoon, we dive into the past (and into fun!) with a visit to Bakken, the oldest amusement park in the world, where there are still wooden roller coasters for those who want an adrenaline rush.
+And to end the day, we relax in pure Danish style: we can choose between a dip in the Øresund, the grassy beach at Charlottenlund or the golden sand of Bellevue Beach.
 Dinner on your own.

 Route information: approximately 40 km